 They take the place of traditional loudspeaker monitoring systems, which tend to be oversized and loud, increasing the noise level onstage.

-Custom Earbuds for iPods
+Custom Earbuds for Headphones or Listening Devices

 Earbuds are ubiquitous nowadays, but the ones that come standard with an iPod don’t always stay in place well, particularly when the user is engaged in physical activity.
 Despite their “one size fits all” claim, in reality they tend to fall out of your ears easily.